thisistimothychen/palm/README.md

 # palm
-"An old dog with new tricks"
+"An old dog with new tricks":
 The reimagination of a traditional technology used in electronic presentation